 - Not directly approaching a child or parent/carer about an incident when the school have received a domestic abuse notification (SDAT) and instead make general enquiries with the child about how they are.
-If a child initiates a conversation about the incident the guidance outlined in the section 'If a child chooses to tell a member of staff about a concern or abuse' will be followed. - Following the Derby and Derbyshire Safeguarding Children Procedures and using the DDSCP Threshold document to support decision making about the child's needs and the appropriate level of support and intervention.
-Possible options include internal support via school pastoral systems, early help assessment and referral to statutory services such as local authority children's services. - Considering whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm, see Notifying parents. - If unsure about the action to take, including that a child protection referral should be made, seeking advice from local authority children's social care or another appropriate agency. - If the concerns are about radicalisation or violent extremism, making a referral to the police Prevent Team. - Where the child has complex needs or where there are child protection concerns, referring as appropriate to Local Authority Children's Services via agreed processes, providing a copy of the early help assessment, action plan and any other relevant assessments.

-If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, including sexual violence and harassment, referring to the police.
+If a child initiates a conversation about the incident the guidance outlined in the section 'If a child chooses to tell a member of staff about a concern or abuse' will be followed - Following the Derby and Derbyshire Safeguarding Children Procedures and using the DDSCP Threshold document to support decision making about the child's needs and the appropriate level of support and intervention.
+Possible options include internal support via school pastoral systems, early help assessment and referral to statutory services such as local authority children's services - Considering whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm, see Notifying parents - If unsure about the action to take, including if a child protection referral should be made, seeking advice from local authority children's social care or another appropriate agency - If the concerns are about radicalisation or violent extremism, making a referral to the police Prevent Team - Where the child has complex needs or where there are child protection concerns, referring as appropriate to Local Authority Children's Services via agreed processes, providing a copy of the early help assessment, action plan and any other relevant assessments - Notify the appropriate Local Authority Children's Services of any private fostering arrangements, to allow the local authority to check the arrangement is suitable and safe for the child - If a child is at risk of immediate harm, and/or where it is believed a criminal offence has been committed, including sexual violence and harassment, referring to the police.
 See NPCC When to call the police; guidance for schools and colleges.
-Safeguarding considerations must take priority and include how screening, searching, and confiscating powers will be used safely, proportionately, and appropriately, including undertaking a police strip search on a child and the requirement for children to have an appropriate adult.; see Searching, screening and confiscation at school guidance (2022).
+Safeguarding considerations must take priority and include how screening, searching, and confiscating powers will be used safely, proportionately, and appropriately, including undertaking a police strip search on a child and the requirement for children to have an appropriate adult.; see Searching, screening and confiscation at school guidance (2022) - In all cases where children are believed to be at risk of exploitation, complete and submit an Information Sharing Form for Professionals Operation Liberty / Operation Blofeld to raise concerns and share information appropriate member of staff should approach the parent/carer to take this forward.
+In situations where there are serious needs or child protection concerns the designated safeguarding lead or deputy will contact the parent or carer.
+However, if the setting believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from local authority children's social care.